celzero/otp/README.md

-# wstun
+# otp
-STUN with Cloudflare Workers over h1/h2/h3
+One time passwords with MagicLink and MagicCodes.